 Web-based: Having relevant information available for download directly from your website is efficient for both you and your customer.
 They can visit your website at any time to get the required information.

 Delivery documentation: Provide the requested information as part of your delivery documentation.
-This method is not environmental friendly and does require additional time to implement.
+This method is not environmentally friendly and does require additional time to implement.

 Currency is king